¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 The "Bucket Truck" Factor

 Most outdoor wall packs are mounted between 12 and 20 feet.
-Accessing the wiring compartment of an existing fixture on a wall mount or pole often requires a bucket truck and, for safety compliance, two electricians.
-According to national data from Angi, professional electricians charge between $50 and $150 per hour.
-When you factor in the rental of specialized equipment, the labor cost for a "cheap" retrofit can easily exceed the cost of a new fixture.
+Accessing an older fixture often requires a bucket truck and, for safety compliance, two personnel.
+According to national data from Angi, professional electricians typically charge between $50 and $150 per hour.

 Wiring Complexity: Class 1 vs. Class 2

 Modern LED wall packs often utilize 0-10V dimming.
-Retrofitting a sensor into an old housing often requires pulling new low-voltage control wires through existing conduits that may already be at capacity.
+Retrofitting a sensor into an old housing may require pulling new low-voltage control wires through existing conduits that may already be at capacity.
 This introduces "friction points" like cable tension limits and potential interference.
-In contrast, a new integrated fixture comes factory-prewired, ensuring that the sensor-to-driver connection is optimized and weather-sealed.
+In contrast, a new integrated fixture is factory-prewired, ensuring the sensor-to-driver connection is optimized and weather-sealed.

 Metric Retrofit (Sensor Add-on) New Integrated LED Fixture